Asian stocks buoyed by Wall Street's winning week as inflation declines - ExBulletin

 Asian stocks buoyed by Wall Street’s winning week as inflation declines

-NEW YORK (AP) Wall Street’s latest winning week came to a mixed end on Friday after stronger-than-expected earnings reports from several major U.S. companies.
+NEW YORK (AP) Stocks turned mixed on Friday after earnings reports from several major U.S. companies beat expectations, but Wall Street remained on pace for another winning week.

-JPMorgan Chase rose 0.6% after saying its spring earnings rose by more than expected thanks in part to its acquisition of the struggling First Republic Bank.
-It had been higher in the morning, but it faded during the day as the market broadened.
-Wells Fargo also fell 0.3% from an earlier gain after declaring a higher profit for the second quarter than expected.
+JPMorgan Chase gained 0.4% after saying its spring profit rose by more than expected thanks in part to its acquisition of the struggling First Republic Bank.
+Wells Fargo fell 0.3% despite also higher profit for the second quarter than expected.

-State Street helped drag down Wall Street, which fell 12.1% after reporting slightly weaker-than-expected revenue for the last quarter, although its profit beat forecasts.
+State Street lost 10.7% after reporting slightly weaker-than-expected revenue for the last quarter, although its profit beat forecasts.

 Earnings season is just beginning and Wall Street expectations are low.
 Analysts are predicting the worst drop in earnings per share for S&P 500 companies since the spring of 2020.
 If they’re right, it would also mark a third consecutive quarter where profits have fallen.

 Such expectations are essential for financial markets, because one of the main factors that determine stock prices is the profit that a company produces.
-Wall Street nonetheless rebounded strongly this week and closed its seventh winning week in the past nine on growing optimism for the other major lever that sets stock prices: how much investors are willing to pay for every dollar of business profits.
+Wall Street nonetheless rebounded strongly this week and is on track for its seventh winning week in the past nine on growing optimism for the other major lever that sets stock prices: how much investors are willing to pay for every dollar of business profits.

-Two reports earlier this week showed that inflation continued to slow in the United States economy in June.
+Two reports earlier this week showed that inflation continued to subside across the US economy in June.
 That bolstered investor hopes that the Federal Reserve is about to feel comfortable enough to halt its meteoric interest rate hike campaign.

 The Fed has already raised its federal funds rate to a range of 5% to 5.25% from virtually zero at the start of last year.
 High rates reduce inflation by slowing the economy and putting downward pressure on stock prices and other types of investments.